istio/istio.io/content/en/docs/setup/upgrade/helm/index.md

 ### Stable revision labels (experimental)

 {{< warning >}}
-This workflow is only supported from Istio versions 1.10 and above.
+Stable revision labels are only supported when updating Istio from and to Istio versions 1.10+.
 {{< /warning >}}

 {{< boilerplate revision-tags-preamble >}}